 The plaintiff argued that the mere act of downloading a copy constituted infringement, and that the fact that the “defendants copied the entire software code” meant that the de minimis exception did not apply.
 Id. at 1069.
 The court disagreed, holding that the defendants’ actions were de minimis “without any evidence that the copy was installed or used.”
 Id. at 1070.

-James G. Schwartz, a Bay Area intellectual property attorney, advocates for their rights and interests of businesses and business owners in a range of litigation and transactional matters.
+Cirrus Law PC advocates for the rights and interests of businesses and business owners in a range of litigation and transactional matters.
 Please contact us online or at (925) 463-1073 today to schedule an initial confidential consultation with a member of our knowledgeable and experienced team.

 More Blog Posts: